barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2020-05-call-of-cthulhu.markdown

 modified: 2021-03-09
 ---

-<span class="highlight">This campaign is ongoing and this memo contains spoilers.</span>
+<aside class="highlight">This campaign is ongoing and this memo contains spoilers.</aside>

 Lines & veils